palakgupta2712/astro-portfolio/src/content/posts/cors.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-Imagine the internet as a sprawling metropolis, bustling with websites, each its own sovereign domain.
+<span style="color:orange">Imagine the internet as a sprawling metropolis, bustling with websites, each its own sovereign domain.
 While information exchange fuels this city's lifeblood, strict border controls govern how data passes between domains.
 This, in essence, is the reality of Cross-Origin Resource Sharing (CORS).
-Today, we embark on a journey to understand this intricate system, focusing on its ever-present gatekeeper: the preflight call.
+Today, we embark on a journey to understand this intricate system, focusing on its ever-present gatekeeper: the preflight call.</span>

 Picture a scenario where your favorite recipe website wants to integrate a temperature conversion tool from another domain.
 Without CORS, this seemingly simple task becomes a security nightmare.
 The browser, acting as a vigilant protector, raises its shield, fearing rogue websites hijacking user data or manipulating resources.
 It's a potential Wild West of digital chaos.